Football: Is this Champions League shocker the most brutal foul of the year?

-German football star Thomas Muller has committed a needless and sickening karate kick to the head of an opposition player that earned his a straight red card.
+German football star Thomas Muller has committed a needless and sickening karate kick to the head of an opposition player that earned him a straight red card.

 The Bayern Munich striker was sent off early with 15 minutes to play in his team's 3-3 thriller against Ajax after he collected Nicolas Tagliafico with a horrific boot to the head.